Yer een's greedier than your guts.

 3. It is part of the teachings of Jesus that you can do better than him in a positive spirit [John 14:12], so jump ahead.
 At least think positive thoughts and aim well.
 The apostles and the Ghost found it was better for non-Jews not to be ridden by commands of Jesus at all.
 Acts 15 shows all that.
 Also, Peter was told in a vision in Joppa [in Acts] that he could eat reptiles - If you have faith that you can replace or ignore the commands and teachings of Jesus and God of the Old Testament, nothing of the sort is forbidden to you.
 Then you do not have to keep the Canaanite slave forever and things like that either.
 "If you have faith . . .
 Nothing will be impossible for you.
 [Matthew 17:21]."
 "If you believe, you will receive whatever you ask for in prayer [Matthew 21:22]."
 Judaism and Christianity is based on vicarious sacrifices.
 Believe that vicarious sacrifice is ugly, and adhere to better moral standards, to your benefit.

 It will be very good to go for TM and key points of fair self-help Buddhism (above) and help oneself and not need to fall victims to plots through "Jesus" and other so-called Christs.

-❖ The keys: sustained self-help by handy Buddhist teachings and TM.
+❋ Suggested: sustained self-help by fit parts of the Yoga Yajnavalkya, handy Buddhist teachings and TM.

 Dr: Yogananda, Paramahansa.
 The Divine Romance.
 2nd ed.
 Los Angeles: Self-Realization Fellowship, 2002.